deathtothecorporation/pallas-docker/README.md

 - [x] include plunder/pallas as a submodule
 - [ ] try an alpine build for much smaller size - will be harder to get the build right though
 - [ ] trim binaries in runtime stage
-- [ ] push pallas image to a private docker hub to avoid having to rebuild
+- [x] push pallas image to a private docker hub to avoid having to rebuild
+- [ ] rename image tags in Dockerfiles so that manual tagging isn't required after pulling from registry